B1308 - Oil Level Switch Circuit Short To Ground

-Labor: 1.0The cost of diagnosing the B1308 code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B1308 code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 B1308 MeaningThe Powertrain Control Module (PCM) monitors the Oil Level Switch.
 The PCM sets the OBDII code when the Oil Level Switch is not to factory specifications.

 More InformationNeed more information on how to fix the B1308 code?

 Get Access to Factory Service Manuals